 GRANT SELECT on all tables in the regular Looker user’s schema to the PDT user.

 In Looker’s Connection Settings page, in the PDT Overrides column, enter the PDT user information.

 The PDT user then runs a GRANT SELECT to the

-In the current Looker release, Vector supports the following Looker features:
+In the current Looker release, Actian Avalance and Vector support the following Looker features: